cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 {% include toc title="Navigation" %}

-Unlaunch is a very powerful exploit, meaning homebrew is able to take full advantage of the hardware.
-It launches at boot, making it very useful for getting into CFW quickly.
+Unlaunch is an exploit that allows homebrew applications to take full advantage of the Nintendo DSi hardware at boot.
+Examples include dumping a Slot-1 device, launching into hiyaCFW amongst others.

-Due to it loading before most of the OS, it also provides brick protection.
-In most cases, you'll still be able to restore your system if it's been damaged using unlaunch.

-This section is entirely optional.
-If simple homebrew access is enough for you, you can stop here.
+Installing Unlaunch is entirely optional.
+You could stop here if simple homebrew access is enough.
 {: .notice--primary}

 If you have not yet done so, please made a [NAND backup](dumping-nand).
 Unlaunch modifies the NAND which could result in a brick if done improperly.